-Let’s start with designing that menu.
+Let’s start with designing that Thanksgiving menu.
 Follow this flowchart, complete with recommended recipes, to make your menu:

-1. Don’t overdo it – use the infographic to plan your menu.
+1. Don’t overdo it – use the infographic to plan your Thanksgiving menu.
 If you only have four people, you can get away with just potatoes OR sweet potatoes, rather than both.
 And if you really can’t decide between yeast bread or cornbread, try what I’m doing – use one as your bread, and incorporate the other into your stuffing!

 2. Pick at least a few recipes that can be made a day or more in advance.
 I’ll be making my ginger-glazed carrots on the Tuesday before Thanksgiving, and gently reheating them just before dinner on Thursday.
 Some recipes, like my mom’s wineberry salad and Bon Appetit’s mashed root vegetables with bacon vinaigrette, are even better when they are made ahead of time!